truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 It cannot be used to terminate your current session.

 **Token Lifetime** displays the configured token duration for your current session (default five minutes).
-TrueNAS SCALE logs out user sessions that are inactive for longer than that configured token setting.
+TrueNAS SCALE logs out user sessions that are inactive for longer than the configured token setting.
 New activity resets the token counter.

 If the configured token lifetime is exceeded, TrueNAS SCALE displays a **Logout** dialog with the exceeded ticket lifetime value and the time that the session is scheduled to terminate.